AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Final Report Draft.md

 Experiment 3 was conducted to determine whether or not the flocculator specifically was causing floc blanket decay.
 The results of this experiment showed that flushing the flocculator several hours after coagulant begins dosing again does not have an appreciable impact on floc blanket stability.
 Despite these experiments, the root cause of floc blanket decay is not known.
 More potential causes to be tested are listed in the future work section.

+Similarly, only one trial was able to be conducted underneath experiment 4.
+Because of this, we do not feel comfortable making any assertions about what the results may say about the issue at hand.

 <div class="alert alert-block alert-danger">
 Either use numbers OR words for numbers like "2" or "two" throughout report.
 Keep consistent.